jez020/NebulaBot/readme.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or suggestions, feel free to open an issue or contact the maintainer at your-email@example.com.

 ## Support

 If you need help or have any questions, feel free to create an issue.
 I will